CherryJerry1/Trooper-Bird---Game-/README.md

 # Trooper-Bird---Game-
-Trooper Bird is a fast-paced arcade game that challenges players to navigate obstacles with precision.
-In this game, you control a bird that must move in all four directions—up, down, left, and right—to avoid various obstacles while ensuring the precious letter remains secure in its beak.
+Trooper Bird is a arcade game that challenges players to navigate obstacles with precision.
+In this game, you control a bird that must move in all four directions—up, down, left, and right to avoid various obstacles while ensuring the precious letter remains secure in its beak.
+It was a software development project for educational purpose.
+And my very first project.

 ## Project Details:
 - **Project Name:** Trooper Bird